QueNerguy/WikiQuedia/content/I Notes/Dynamics I/Kinematics/Particle Motion.md

 # Modeling Particle Motion
 Calculations following the equations outlined below, as well as their derivations rely heavily on [calculus I](!%20Calculus%20I%20Learning%20Overview) and make heavy use of [first order differential equations](First%20Order%20Ordinary%20Differential%20Equations.md).
 ## Particle Motion
-- **For <u>rotations</u> see [[Modeling Rigid Body Motion]]**
+- **For <u>rotations</u> see [[Rigid Body Motion]]**

 We will try to understand particle motion through a 3D space.
 A particle that moves through a 3D space can move in any of the 3 directions in a linear motion.
 We understand particles as small points in space that are non-rotating. <br>Modeling particles is easier than modeling rigid bodies *because* we neglect the rotation.
 Thus, whenever possible, we will try to reduce any object that we wish to model to just a particle moving through space.
-For bodies that can't be simplified to single particles we approximate the situation with [rigid bodies](Modeling%20Rigid%20Body%20Motion.md).
+For bodies that can't be simplified to single particles we approximate the situation with [rigid bodies](Rigid%20Body%20Motion.md).
 ### Velocity
 Any object in a 3D space has a position, a speed, which can be 0, and an [acceleration](#Acceleration), which can also be 0.
 These three quantities can  be related using [differential calculus](!%20Differential%20Calculus%20Learning%20Overview). <br>In the case of velocity we have
 $$